 Library and Archives Canada (Canada Theses Portal)

-this database claims to include all UK theses starting from 1600s
+this database claims to include all UK theses starting from the 1600s

 Sudoc catalogue (Système Universitaire de Documentation)

 use the following sites to browse theses and dissertations from around the world:

 - PhDData (holds doctoral dissertations in progress around the world)

 When researching a new topic it is often helpful to get an overview, explanations of unfamiliar terms, or brief factual information.
 The print and electronic resources listed below include selected reference materials (dictionaries, encyclopedias, handbooks, guides, and standards) for the field of Physics.
 To find additional reference materials, check WorldCat (the library catalogue) or our Reference Materials database.

 A section of star maps contributed by Wil Tirion are this encyclopedia's only appendix: unlike other astronomy encyclopedias, this one places tables of data (such as the Messier and Caldwell catalogs) right where you'd expect to find them (under "M" and "C" respectively.
 The more than 3000 concise entries are arranged alphabetically and provide accessible descriptions of astronomical terms and concepts, famous astronomers, telescopes and observatories, associations and institutions, and specialized areas of research.
 Topics include neutrino astronomy, the grand unified theory, curvature of spacetime, lunisolar precession, Mayan astronomy, novae, and the Next Generation Space Telescope.
 Many fine color illustrations are included throughout.
 Annotation c.
 Book News, Inc., Portland, OR (booknews.com) Distributed by Syndetic Solutions, Inc.